bbauska/meta-react-basics/README.md

 <h4>Step 7</h4>

-You saved all your changes and viewed your updates in the served app.
+<p>You saved all your changes and viewed your updates in the served app.
 You should have had three links in the top navbar, and the third link should have been Contact.
-Once you clicked the link, the sentence "Contact Little Lemon on this page" should have replaced whatever other content was under the navbar previously.
+Once you clicked the link, the sentence "Contact Little Lemon on this page" should have replaced whatever other content was under the navbar previously.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 05 of module 3 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>05.
 Conditional rendering</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-By now you should be familiar with the concept that react dynamically changes web page content.
+<p>By now you should be familiar with the concept that react dynamically changes web page content.
 For example, you discover that when they react website changes from home page text to about me text, it isn't going to a new page, it's rendering one component instead of another.
-While this is useful, you need to give react very specific instructions about what and what not to render.
+While this is useful, you need to give react very specific instructions about what and what not to render.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ w3-s05-a.
 3 levels event - components - web page (219) ~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->